Welcome GNCTR teams once again!

 Hello again Captains and all team members:

 Every autumn I get excited about our upcoming GNCTR.
 As a father of 2 Engineers, I know how hard Engineering students work.
-The GNCTR will be a blast and a welcome change for each of you.
-When you think about all your team’s creating, planning, building of your sled, your promotion, fundraising, WHILE studying your regular courses, the last thing you need to worry about is shipping.
-I’ll make sure you don’t.
+This year’s GNCTR promises to be “off the hook” and a welcome break for all of us.
 You deserve this.
 Enjoy!